jotx/esphome-p1mini/NO-RTS.md

 #### S34U18 (Sanxing SX631)
 The S34U18 seems buggy and may stop working intermittently when using the RTS signal.
 If you are having issues, try keeping RTS high all the time in the config.

+### KAIFA MA304T4E / MA304H4E
+May not work at all wihtout setting RTS constantly high.

 #### Landis+Gyr E360
 Most meters accepth 3.3 V on the RTS signal, but the E360 may need the full 5 volts, which is according to specifications, so there is nothing wrong with the meter.
 This can be solved with level shifting circuitry or by simply attaching RTS directly to 5 V all the time.
 (And setting the minimum period to 0s)